MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/integrate-sharesheet-unpackaged.md

 ---
-description: Discover how to integrate unpackaged apps with the Windows Share.
+description: Discover how to integrate unpackaged apps with the Windows Share feature.
 title: Integrate unpackaged apps with Windows Share ms.topic: article ms.date: 04/16/2024